 Consequences for Landlords Who Deny Qualified Sublessees or Assignees

-Furthermore, damages associated with the landlord’s failure to mitigate damages may be possible.
+The landlord also may be liable for damages associated with failure to mitigate damages.
 The duty to mitigate damages exists where the landlord must take reasonable steps to re-rent the unit to a replacement tenant.

 When Can a Landlord Deny a Sublessee or Assignee?